Cedar Park Middle vs Leander Middle: Leander ISD Comparison

 • A campus that earned an A in Closing the Gaps appeals to your values

 The honest take?
-Leander Middle posts better numbers across the board and costs less.
-Cedar Park Middle compensates with location and neighborhood maturity.
-Both are B rated campuses in one of the best districts in Texas, so the floor here is high regardless of which zone you choose.
+Cedar Park Middle posts the higher overall rating (A vs B) but costs about $40K more.
+Leander Middle holds its own with strong scores while serving a more economically diverse student body, and the lower price point gives buyers more flexibility.
+Both are strong campuses in one of the best districts in Texas, so the floor here is high regardless of which zone you choose.

 Frequently Asked Questions